 Before I begin, I am not by any means saying that the information in this post is entirely definitive or one hundred percent historically factual.

 However, what I can say is that the information is the experience of myself and two Thai people, both educated and well-versed in their own culture.

 What Is Sin Sod?

-There are generally three reasons for the payment of Sin Sod; they are as follows:
+To break the meaning down further, there are generally three reasons for the payment of Sin Sod, as follows:

-2. The structure of Thai society makes it very hard for a Thai woman to find a man of decent stature once she has been married with kids, and therefore the Sin Sod acts as an insurance for the woman should the man desert her, perhaps leaving her with kids.
-Women don’t walk away with half of everything like they do in Europe.
-If a woman finds herself back at home as a single mother there will be some money/land/investment in the family to support mother, child and family.
 Thai society also dictates that the older a Thai woman gets the harder it becomes for her to find a job, let alone a well-paid one.
-So again, should she find herself alone in the future at least the family will have some money put by for some inevitably rainy years.
+So again, should she find herself alone in the future, at least the family will have some money put by for some inevitably rainy years ahead.

-3. Where poorer families are concerned Sin Sod is a repayment for the money invested in their daughter.
-Many families sell land, borrow money and generally go without to put their kids through university or to simply put food on the table; the Sin Sod is essentially a repayment for that investment.
-The amount paid for Sin Sod could be considered relative to that investment.
+3. Where poorer families are concerned, Sin Sod is considered repayment for the money invested in their daughter.
+Many families sell land, borrow money and generally go without to put their kids through university, or in some cases to simply put food on the table.

 Who Pays Sin Sod?